fengzhenqiong/Sky.Class.js/README.md

 //The above three class definition are equivalent.
 ```

-if parent is a function, it will be regarded as the parent class the the new cls generated, or else it will be regarded as a mixin.
+if parent is a function, it will be regarded as the parent class of the the new cls generated, or else it will be regarded as a mixin.

 # License
 MIT Licensed